 New York City has multiple state and city ordinances governing the maintenance, repair, and inspection of elevators.
 The NYS Building Code requires that owners must have an active maintenance contract with an approved elevator agency and all elevators be inspected 5 times over a two-year period by a contracted inspection agency and these inspections can take place at any time.

 There is supposed to be a detailed maintenance log that describes all work performed, and failure to adhere to these guidelines can leave those responsible negligent or criminally charged.
 The most common violation is a failure to maintain an elevator, which are violations issued when a defect is found during testing.
 If an owner receives a violation, they have 10 business days to fix the defect or potentially face a criminal court summons.

 However, due to budgetary constraints, elevators are often only inspected once annually in New York State.
 In addition, New York, unlike many other states, does not require that elevator inspectors be licensed.
 Finally costs lead to owners ignoring problems – modernizing an elevator can cost $200,000 to $1 million; maintenance contracts can range from $4,000 to $15,000 per unit; service calls can be $300/hr. for labor and many thousands of dollars for parts. . . so people neglect.

 In the end, the human factor always seems to play a large role: owners repair and maintain on the cheap, maintenance shops cut corners, inspectors may be paid off, and people do faulty work.
-In the end, it is the negligence of the owners, management and elevator contractors, not the elevators themselves, that cause 99% of the problems that lead to accident.
+In the end, it is the negligence of the owners, management, and elevator contractors, not the elevators themselves, that cause 99% of the problems that lead to accidents.